mafrasil/algo/packages/backend/README.md

-# Algorand Watcher (API)
+# Algorand Tracker (API)

-This package contains the backend service for the Algorand Watcher.
+This package contains the backend service for the Algo Tracker.

 ## Features
 - Add Algorand addresses to a watcher list.